sampsyo/home/_drafts/apply.md

 If you're curious about research in computer science, I want you to [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 Cornell has a top-notch, world-class research program.
 It's especially strong in the spectrum of computer systems topics: programming languages, compilers, operating systems, networks, security, and architecture.
-I want to work with tenacious, creative new students who are curious about these topics when I start as an assistant professor there next fall.
+I look forward to working with tenacious, creative new students who are curious about these topics when I start as an assistant professor there next fall.
 Please tell everyone you know to apply.
 The deadline's December 15 for both departments.